 Supervisors issue a verbal warning when an employee's poor performance warrants a disciplinary action more severe than supervisory counseling and coaching.
-Its purpose: to get the employee's attention when normal managerial discussions, meetings, and suggestions have failed to have a beneficial effect.
+Its purpose is to get the employee's attention when normal managerial discussions, meetings, and suggestions have failed to have a beneficial effect.

 Documenting a Verbal Warning